 Samples taken away from the packaging line should not be returned.

 7.8.12.
-Products which have been involved in an unusual event should only be reintroduced into the process after special inspection, investigation and approval by authorised personnel.
+Products which have been involved in an unusual event should only be reintroduced into the process after special inspection, investigation and approval by authorized personnel.
 Detailed record should be kept of this operation.

 7.8.13.
 Any significant or unusual discrepancy observed during reconciliation of the amount of bulk product and printed packaging materials and the number of units produced should be investigated and satisfactorily accounted for before release.